Airline Pet Policies

 Unaccompanied or very large pets will travel as manifest cargo in the hold.

-Service and Emotional Animals can travel in the cabin with a disabled passenger on many airlines.
+Service can travel in the cabin with a disabled passenger on many airlines.

 More Information on Flying Your Pet:

 Be prepared on travel day!
 Get good equipment and keep your pet safe and secure.
 Have your pet's passport ready for the airlines.
 Know your airline's pet policy before you fly!Instructions & Forms